iwillspeak/ullage/docs/90-ullage-0.1.md

 ## Compilation

 The language itself will be compiled with LLVM.
 The output should be something which is independently runnable.
 For initial versions the compiler can just produce LLVM IR.
 A small language *runtime* will be needed to support the print statement and manage calling the entry point.
-This runtime support can initially be a small Rust stub with a c api.
-In the future it would be nice to have an interactive REPL.
+This runtime support is currently dynamically built into each binary with the LLVM API.
+In the future it could be a small Rust stub with a c api.

 ## Future

+### Make `low_lader` a Crate

+It would be nice to push this to <crates.io> and have a proper API.
+Would need to make sure as little LLVM leaks through the interface though.

-### Jit?
+### Cranelift

-The compilation part of the JIT should be usable to perform AOT compilation.
-That is we should build the JIT on top of the AOT compilation support.
-Maybe look at CraneLift for this?
+Do we want to use the new *Cranelift* backend in place of LLVM?
+Could support be added to `low_loader`?

 ## Types